 Sterilization of dogs also may increase their lifespan by 1-3 years, as it greatly reduces the risk of cancer and also curbs their urge to roam.
 Roaming can lead to a short, harsh life on the streets, or…you guessed it…landing in an animal shelter and facing euthanasia.

-These facts are the reason we launched the Fix Your Pit program and have expanded to six spay and neuter clinics again in the coming year.
+These facts are the reason we launched the Fix Your Pit program and have committed to six spay and neuter clinics again in the coming year.
 With overwhelming and shocking numbers like this, thousands of innocent dogs will continue to lose their lives unless we all band together and take action.
 Please, please continue to support our important program!

 Supporting spay and neuter assistance programs for our community will promote responsible dog ownership and breed advocacy which is an important part of the work we’re trying to do every day.
 Donate today and be a part of our Fix Your Pit program!